Bruno Pieters, reinventing the system through honesty

 At first glance, Bruno Pieters looks like any young creative – grey skinny jeans and black sneakers, his eyes shaded by an old baseball cap.
 He talks slowly and moves comfortably, the tips of his mouth perpetually turned upwards.
 One could almost forget the long and turbulent career that preceded this newfound cool.

-The 41-year old designer had just graduated the Royal Academy in Antwerp when he launched his own collection in 2001.
+The 41-year old designer had just graduated from the Royal Academy in Antwerp when he launched his own collection in 2001.
 It didn’t take long before he was appointed creative director at luxury brand Delvaux and later Hugo Boss.
 With three different lines under his vision, the young Belgian was well on his way to fulfil his childhood dreams and high ambition.

 But something didn’t feel right.
 “I was so focussed on being important, that I forgot to do things that mattered.”
 Unhappy with his role, the designer cancelled on his ambition and went on a tour around India.
 He came back reinvigorated and inspired, with the beginning of Honest By brewing in his head.
 The idea was unconventional to say the least.
 Not only does the brand make their collections entirely sustainable, they also offer full transparency on the technical and financial details of production.
-On the website you can find information on the material, manufacturing and price of every single piece.
+On the website, you can find information on the material, manufacturing and price of every single piece.
 You learn that it took Peter Ooms in Lille 7 minutes to iron the asymmetrical cotton top, or that the closure in the Harris dress is 100% brass and cost the company €0,18.
 A radical take on transparency.

 Being a pioneer means being an outsider.
 Honest by has long been considered a fun experiment, and Bruno struggled to be taken seriously.
-But he learnt the importance of being an influencer, and the slow pace at which change happens.
+But he learnt the importance of being an influencer and the slow pace at which change happens.
 This is why he founded The Future Fashion Designer Scholarship (FFDS) two years ago, which aims to boost fashion students that work sustainably.
 The scholarship comes with a check for €10.000 and the opportunity to have your collection sold on the website.

 Step by step, the modern activist is changing the world.